 Reclaiming Grove Park

-Grove Park Foundation, which grew out of the Emerald Corridor Foundation, is now undertaking a holistic community revitalization that promises to bring about a new era of prosperity for Grove Park.
+Grove Park Foundation is now undertaking a holistic community revitalization that promises to bring about a new era of prosperity for Grove Park.
 To achieve this kind of holistic work, Grove Park Foundation is partnering with Purpose Built Communities, the YMCA of Metro Atlanta, Atlanta Public Schools, KIPP of Metro Atlanta, the Fox Theatre Institute, True Colors Theater, Atlanta Habitat for Humanity, Atlanta Volunteer Lawyers Fund, and many others.